-Over his career, Denis has clarified the mechanisms by which retinal rods and cones encode light stimuli.
-His achievements have been recognised by numerous international awards and prizes as well as election to the US National Academy of Sciences.
+Over his career, Denis clarified the mechanisms by which retinal rods and cones encode light stimuli.
+His achievements were recognised by numerous international awards and prizes as well as election to the US National Academy of Sciences.

 Interest and expertise